cerc-io/ipld-eth-server/README.md

 ```

 ### Exposing the data
-A number of different APIs for remote access to ipfs-blockchain-watcher data can be exposed, these are discussed in more detail [here](./documentation/apis.md)
+A number of different APIs for remote access to ipld-eth-server data can be exposed, these are discussed in more detail [here](./documentation/apis.md)

 ### Testing
 `make test` will run the unit tests